Failbike/WebM-Mute-Userscript/README.md

 # WebM-Mute-Userscript
-Simple script to mute and loop a WebM in tameprmonkey.
+Simple script to mute and loop a WebM in tampermonkey.

 # Test WebM
 http://video.webmfiles.org/big-buck-bunny_trailer.webm